-Committee members were informed that the Province of Manitoba would continue to fund the Student Resource Officer Program but would not be increasing its funding.
-The Division and the Province are responsible for paying 50% of the constables salaries, and although not required under the Public Schools Act, the Division is required to increase the Special Levy to support this valuable program and provide the much needed resources that keep our school communities safe for our students.
-Committee members were informed that the Board has requested a meeting with the Minister of Education and the Minister of Justice to discuss the importance of the School Resource Officer Program, the financial impact on school divisions and the importance of the Department of Justice to financially support the educational component of justice through the School Resource Officers in the public school system and community.
+The Committee was informed that the Province of Manitoba would continue to fund the Student Resource Officer Program but would not be increasing its funding.
+The Division and the Province are responsible for paying 50% of the constable's salaries, and although not required under the Public Schools Act, the Division is required to increase the Special Levy to support this valuable program and provide the much needed resources that keep our school communities safe for our students.
+The Committee was informed that the Board has requested a meeting with the Minister of Education and the Minister of Justice to discuss the importance of the School Resource Officer Program, the financial impact on school divisions and the importance of the Department of Justice to financially support the educational component of justice through the School Resource Officers in the public school system and community.

-Committee members were informed that the current provincial government has suggested that a review of school division amalgamation will take place after the 2018 municipal elections.
+The Committee was informed that the current provincial government has suggested that a review of school division amalgamation will take place after the 2018 municipal elections.
 The members of the Board will continue to seek clarification from the Minister of Education on the intent of amalgamation and share concerns on the impact an amalgamation will have on the Division's ability to provide unique programs and services that are required to support students.

-Committee members received a survey to facilitate discussions on the 2018/2019 Budget which identified 3 main topics for feedback.
+The Committee received a survey to facilitate discussions on the 2018/2019 Budget which identified 3 main topics for feedback.
 The topics were WSD programs and services and funding challenges for the Division, what role parents and school communities play to ensure the necessary revenue from provincial funding and property taxation are available and what additional information/resources/process would be helpful to continue dialogue with parents, neighbours and the community.

-Committee members discussed a number of concerns and issues such as quality of French instruction, shortage and retention of French teachers, shortage of French support staff, flexible work hours to attract French speaking teachers, expanding the Milieu program in more schools such as Robert H. Smith.
+The Committee discussed a number of concerns and issues such as quality of French instruction, shortage and retention of French teachers, shortage of French support staff, flexible work hours to attract French speaking teachers, expanding the Milieu program in more schools such as Robert H. Smith.

-Committee members were informed that the Division is committed to recruiting quality French teachers and that the Division makes every effort to employ local teachers and graduates from Université de Saint-Boniface.
+The Committee was informed that the Division is committed to recruiting quality French teachers and that the Division makes every effort to employ local teachers and graduates from Université de Saint-Boniface.
 The Division also created a recruitment team that travel across Canada throughout the year and attends University career fairs to recruit French teachers for the Division.
-Committee members were informed that there is a great demand for French teachers for all Western provinces.
+The Committee was informed that there is a great demand for French teachers for all Western provinces.
 The Division offers teachers permanent contracts and competitive salaries to retain quality teaching staff.
 In response to an enquiry, the Committee was informed that the Division designates funds specifically for Recruitment.

-Committee members expressed an interest in converting École Robert H. Smith School into a milieu school to support neighbouring schools.
-Committee members were concerned that French students at École Robert H. Smith School are being transferred to the English program due to the shortage of supports for students in the French program.
+The Committee expressed an interest in converting École Robert H. Smith School into a milieu school to support neighbouring schools.
+The Committee was concerned that French students at École Robert H. Smith School are being transferred to the English program due to the shortage of supports for students in the French program.

-Committee members were informed that approval from the province is required to build new schools.
+The Committee was informed that approval from the province is required to build new schools.

-Committee members discussed ways to increase revenue, such as whether the Division could recover costs from speeding tickets given to drivers in school speed zones, and the formation of a think tank where students brainstorm ideas, research what is working elsewhere, in order to generate revenue for the Division.
+The Committee discussed ways to increase revenue, such as whether the Division could recover costs from speeding tickets given to drivers in school speed zones, and the formation of a think tank where students brainstorm ideas, research what is working elsewhere, in order to generate revenue for the Division.